As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Cerakote As A Knife Coating

-Cerakote is a coating that is made up of a compound of polymers and ceramic and is a coating that is often applied to firearms as a protective layer.
+Cerakote is a coating that is made up of a compound of polymers and ceramics and is a coating that is often applied to firearms as a protective layer.

 The advantage of Cerakote is that the layer is very thin, resistant to corrosion and chemicals, and it is very smooth.
 It is often used on the working parts of firearms, where it reduces friction by up to 80%.